 Conflict.
 It’s an element of life that directly translates into fiction, and not in the way that most people think.
-In life, we want to avoid conflict.
-We want to circumvent hardships and obstacles.
-We avoid difficult conversations or telling hard truths.
-We want to get where we want to go the easiest way possible.
+In life, we circumvent hardships and obstacles.
+We avoid difficult conversations and hard truths.
+We take the easiest paths possible.
 We want our silver-bullet solutions and our miracle-pill panaceas.
 There’s some justification for this: why purposefully make life more difficult?
 However, what we often fail to see is that conflict, though difficult, is the best path toward success.

 Let’s take two hypothetical examples: